 Many Stage III cases of mesothelioma are diagnosed once a patient has noticed symptoms that will not go away.
 This is when the cancer is confirmed to have spread to the mediastinum, heart lining of the peritoneum, chest wall and perhaps beyond the diaphragm.
 Unfortunately, this is an ugly discovery for victims of mesothelioma.
 In most cases, the cancer is now in both sides of the patients’ chest and perhaps beyond.
 Surgeries could be considered at this point but they would be palliative (non-curative) and only used to relieve the symptoms of the patient and make what is left of life more comfortable.

-The final stage of cancer – culminating the mesothelioma life expectancy struggle – is Stage IV.
-This is when the cancer has spread to adistant location within the body.
-Unfortunately, this stage proves to be very painful and more palliative treatments can be performed to alleviate some of this pain and improve comfort.
+The final stage of cancer – culminating in the mesothelioma life expectancy struggle – is Stage IV.
+This is when cancer has spread to a distant location within the body.
+Unfortunately, this stage proves to be very painful, and more palliative treatments can be performed to alleviate some of this pain and improve comfort.
 Mesothelioma life expectancy is, however, drastically decreased at this stage.

 The other two types of mesothelioma, peritoneal and pericardial, prove more challenging as there are literally not the opportunities afforded for research and development of these diseases.
 There are other, extremely rare, forms of mesothelioma such as testicular mesothelioma that carry a very poor prognosis and mesothelioma life expectancy.

 Even though all forms of mesothelioma are eventually fatal, the typical life expectancy is 2 years for most patients because of the latency period for the discovery of the disease.
 Mesothelioma symptoms closely mimic those of common ailments so many patients do not seek treatment for decades, unaware that they are living with a silent killer in their bodies.